 By default, DataMiner installs Cassandra with the PasswordAuthenticator enabled.
 Cassandra comes installed with a default cassandra user.
 When DataMiner installs Cassandra (e.g. during migration or installation), an extra superuser named root is created.

 If you do not want the hassle of maintaining the DataMiner storage databases yourself, we recommend using DataMiner Storage as a Service instead.

 We highly recommend that you configure more secure passwords for the default user.
 Preferably, these passwords should be randomly generated and stored in a password vault.

-You can do so by executing the following queries (using DevCenter, the DataMiner Cube Query Executor, or your preferred query tool):
+You can do so by executing the following queries (using cqlsh in a Linux environment, DevCenter in Windows, Query Executor in DataMiner Cube, or your preferred query tool):